 Inaudible: Has a frequency range of 18.75-19.2 kHz.
 This profile has been optimized to solve the problem of reverberation and increase reliability.

 Audible: Has a frequency range of 14.55-15 kHz.
-Similar to our standard profile, but optimized for implementations that have frequency range restrictions such as FM radio, broadcast TV, video, and audio streaming.
+Similar to our standard profile, but optimized for implementations that have frequency range restrictions such as FM radio, video, and audio streaming.

-Audible: Has a frequency range of 12.8-19.0 kHz.
+Inaudible: Has a frequency range of 18.0-19.2 kHz.
 This profile has been optimized to work best in live environments at close distances.

 LISNR®’s technology is built within a C-library base conveniently allowing adaptability across the connected world ecosystem.
 This library allows interoperability across all software applications from device operating systems to chip-level embedded systems.

 In order to decode the data present in the waveform, the audio is run through a software program.
-Our SDKs only recognize LISNR® audio that fall between the specified frequency range, filtering out the rest out.
+Our SDKs only recognize LISNR® audio that falls within the specified frequency range, filtering out the rest.

 This is the central developer dashboard to access, manage, and demo LISNR® technology use.